Yangyi-Chen/PaperList-Trustworthy-Applications/README.md

 - **Advancing mathematics by guiding human intuition with AI;** Alex Davies et al
 - **LAMOL: LANGUAGE MODELING FOR LIFELONG LANGUAGE LEARNING;** Fan-Keng Sun, Cheng-Hao Ho, Hung-Yi Lee; Use an LM to both generate previous tasks' data and solve the tasks.
 - **Explaining and Improving Model Behavior with k Nearest Neighbor Representations;** Nazneen Fatema Rajani, Ben Krause, Wenpeng Yin, Tong Niu, Richard Socher, Caiming Xiong; The related work section is informative.
-- **NLP From Scratch Without Large-Scale Pretraining: A Simple and Efficient Framework;** Xingcheng Yao, Yanan Zheng, Xiaocong Yang, Zhilin Yang; "Given some labeled task data and a large general corpus, TLM uses task data as queries to retrieve a tiny subset of the general corpus and jointly optimizes the task objective and the language modeling objective from scratch"
 - **Deep k-Nearest Neighbors: Towards Confident, Interpretable and Robust Deep Learning;** Nicolas Papernot and Patrick McDaniel
-- **UNDERSTANDING DEEP LEARNING REQUIRES RETHINKING GENERALIZATION;** Chiyuan Zhang, Samy Bengio, Moritz Hardt, Benjamin Recht, Oriol Vinyals
-- **SHOULD WE BE Pre-TRAINING?
-EXPLORING END-TASK AWARE TRAINING IN LIEU OF CONTINUED PRE-TRAINING; (PLM Pre-training)** Lucio M. Dery, Paul Michel, Ameet Talwalkar, Graham Neubig; Study the end-task aware pre-training.
 - **What are the best Systems?
 New Perspectives on NLP Benchmarking;** Pierre Colombo, Nathan Noiry, Ekhine Irurozki, Stephan Clemencon; Study how to aggregate metrics in multi-task evaluation. "benchmarks are made of datasets, metrics, and a way to aggregate performance. ...
 If the bulk of the NLP community efforts on this domain is about collecting new datasets and introducing new metrics, little work is concerned with the third part, namely how to aggregate various performances."
 - **On Human Predictions with Explanations and Predictions of Machine Learning Models: A Case Study on Deception Detection;** Vivian Lai, Chenhao Tan; Use ML models and explanation technology to help the human decision process.